ecavan/Markov_Modelling/README.md

 4. Displace the centroids by recalculating the cluster averge
 5. Iterate until optimal ESS is reached (average ESS from each cluster)

-For our implementation we took a slight divergence from this algorithm.
+For our implementation we took a slight divergence from this algorithm but making use of Monte Carlo simulations.
+Our new algorithm can be outlined as such:

+1. Make a draw, k, from Uniform(a,b) (a=3, b=8)
+2. Initialize k clusters
+3. Calculate the k centroids (cluster means)
+4. Determine the cluster ESS
+5. Take the total clustering metric to be max(ESS) - min(ESS) for the k clusters
+6. Iterate until optimal total clustering metric is reached

 # Markov Model